Ton-Lankveld/Flowchart-Definition-Format/README.md

 The style of the symbols, or deviations to the default style, can be captured in a Cascading Style Sheet (CSS) file.
 The user of the render application can edit the SVG and CSS files to change the graphics.

+### Rendering
+For JavaScript [obfc.js]https://github.com/erdincuzun/obfc.js can be used to render the flowchart.

 ## Contribution
 If you got suggestions, comments or remarks, please mail them to []mailto:lankveal@xs4all.nl?subject:Flowchart-Definition-Format .